infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-11.md

 #Finalising an Investigation - Notification to Case Lead

 ##Description
-A user should receive an email informing them when an investigation has been finalised on an incident for which they are the Case Lead.
+A user should receive an email informing them when an investigation has been finalised on a case for which they are the Case Lead.

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must have health & safety system administrator permissions.
++ The tester is logged in.
 + The case in question must have a Case Lead.
 + The Case Status must be 'Investigation (Review)'.